×

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists in the daily functions of the animal shelter and enforcement of animal control regulations.
+1. Assists in the daily functions of the animal shelter and enforcement of animal control laws and ordinances.

 2. Occasionally operates city vehicle in the course of daily duties.